moorara/algo/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug for this package/library
+about: Report a bug for this project
-title: ''
+title: ""
 labels: bug
 assignees: ''
 ---